 This deadline does not apply for Erasmus internships!
 Applications for Erasmus internship grants can be submitted throughout the year.

-After the allocation of Erasmus places in March/April late applications for an Erasmus study period are possible from May to November.
+After the allocation of Erasmus places in March late applications for an Erasmus study period are possible until November.
 Please check with the Departmental Erasmus Coordinators for available options before applying.

 Before filling the Erasmus online application form please read the "Information about the Erasmus+ application procedure" and the "Instructions for the online application".

 The Mobility Online databse is open from mid-January.

 Please note that you have to fill a separate online application for each exchange program and each study field you want to apply for.